 Stock Options Program.
 Our stock option awards provide long-term focus and are the primary form of long-term stock compensation for a broader group of key employees.
 Our stock option awards are issued at no less than fair market value on the date of the award and generally vest over a period of three years.
 We do not pay dividend equivalents on stock options and do not "reprice" awards.
-In connection with his promotion, in February 2015, the Committee awarded Mr. Purvis 30,000 stock options.
-No other stock option awards were made.
-When the spin-off of the network power business occurs, the Committee anticipates proportionately adjusting the awards to reflect the spin-off in a manner that preserves the value of the awards.
+No stock option awards were made to the named executive officers in fiscal 2016 or at the beginning of fiscal 2017.